ClusterH/Digital_Reserve/README.md

 To withdraw all of a user's holding, it's recommended to use withdraw by percentage, and enter 100 percent.

-For both methods, the contract will calculate the share of the assets the user is withdrawing and convert that to WETH, then to further convert to DRC and transfer to the user.
+For both methods, the contract will calculate the share of the assets the user is withdrawing and withdraw from Lengin Pool ,and convert that to WETH, then to further convert to DRC and transfer to the user.
 Details below:

 ### Method 1: Withdraw a certain amount of DRC